 - Meetings to review and vote on reappointment packets occur mid-January. - Meetings to review and vote on tenure and promotion packets occur early/mid-February. - Committee members will be assigned cases proportionally based on the number to be reviewed. - Committee members in the same department as the candidate will leave the room during discussion of the candidate. - Chairs and/or directors may be called to meet with the committee to provide clarification on a particular case.

-University-Level Standards (from Provost 2022 Statement on Faculty Tenure and Promotion)
+University-Level Standards (from Provost 2022 Statement on Faculty Tenure and Promotion, maintained in Provost 2023 memo)